Online Literacy and Numeracy Assessment (OLNA)

 Given to those students who have not done so well on the background work.
 These students would have received some conferencing following the background work to sharpen their skills before working on the module and subsequently the Quick check.

 Attempted once the student has satisfactorily completed the Background, Quick check and/or Module.
-The practise quizzes are designed to give the students the importance of monitoring their time.
-The five practise quizzes have time limits of between 20 and 60 minutes.
+The practice quizzes are designed to give the students the importance of monitoring their time.
+The five practice quizzes have time limits of between 20 and 60 minutes.
 The six final quizzes replicate the online assessment that the student views.
-A timer is in situ so students are able to monitor their time throughout the practise quizzes.
+A timer is in situ so students are able to monitor their time throughout the practice quizzes.